adessoTurkey-dotNET/BctSP/README.md

 _To utilize the BctSP NuGet package, you can follow these phases:_

-- Add BctSP service to your application builder in Program.cs and set BctSpConnectionStringOrConfigurationPath and DatabaseType for database connection, which can be MsSQL, MySQL, or PostgreSQL.
+- Add BctSP service to your application builder in Program.cs and set BctSpConnectionStringOrConfigurationPath and DatabaseType for database connection, which can be MsSQL, MySQL, PostgreSQL, OracleSQL.

 ```cs
 builder.Services.AddBctSp((x) =>